lantzenlowe/itcs3160-spring2020-project/README.md

 # itcs3160-spring2020-project

-Group:
+Group 3:
-Lantzen Lowe,
+<p>Lantzen Lowe - Computer Science Undergraduate Student at the University of North Carolina at Charlotte
-Marissa Oxford,
+<p>Marissa Oxford - Computer Science Undergraduate Student at the University of North Carolina at Charlotte
-Adam Zeid,
+<p>Adam Zeid - Computer Science Undergraduate Student at the University of North Carolina at Charlotte
-Carson Groulx
+<p>Carson Groulx - Computer Science Undergraduate Student at the University of North Carolina at Charlotte

-Outline (TOC):
+## Table of Contents:

-1. Introduction
+# Introduction

-2. Use Case
+# Use Case

-3. Business Rules
+# Business Rules

-4. EERD
+# EERD

-5. MySQL Queries (three)
+# MySQL Queries (three)

-6. Trigger
+# Trigger

-7. Stored Procedure
+# Stored Procedure

-8. Web/App Implementation (Optional) or Description of Future Work
+# Web/App Implementation (Optional) or Description of Future Work

-9. MySQL dump
+# MySQL dump